This guide provides an overview of alert management in Meraki Insight. Alert management is made available for WAN and

 - Uplink Status: Add WAN 1 or WAN 2 status change to be notified when either of the links experiences 100% packet loss.

 - Packet loss: Configure the alert on an uplink where the loss is set to a threshold that exists over a given period of time.

 - Latency: Configure the alert on an uplink where the latency is set to a threshold that exists over a given period of time.

 - Utilization: Configure the alert on an uplink where the utilization is set to a threshold that exists over a given period of time.

 Configuring VoIP alerts

 - Packet loss: Configure the alert for a particular VoIP provider where the loss is set to a threshold that exists over a given period of time.

 - Latency: Configure the alert for a particular VoIP provider where the latency is set to a threshold that exists over a given period of time.

 - MOS Alert: Configure the alert for a particular VoIP provider where the MOS is set to a threshold that exists over a given period of time.

-With each field above, the admin can set a user-defined value to help manage alerts across different networks and different alert types.
+The admin can set a user-defined value with each field above to help manage alerts across different networks and different alert types.

 You can add as many alerts and different alert types under the same configure window.

 Click Next to go to the next window to add Recipients.
 The pre-populated recipient's list will appear to select from the list or you can add a new email address.
 Once done, click Next to go to the review page.